dewitt4/Cloud-Custodain/tools/c7n_logexporter/README.md

 # Cloud watch log exporter

 A small serverless app to archive cloud logs across accounts to an archive bucket.
-It utilizes cloud log export to s3 feature.
+It utilizes cloud log export to s3 feature for historical exports.

-*Note* - For most folks, this functionality would be better achieved using a kinesis stream hooked up to kinesis firehose to archive to s3, which would allow for streaming archiving.
+It also supports kinesis streams / firehose to move to realtime exports in the same format as the periodic historical exports.

 ## Features